BrandanKeen/WxManBran/about/index.md

 <div class="section-intro">
   <h1>About WxManBran</h1>
-  <p>WeatherManBran was founded by Meteorologist Brandan Keen to provide reliable, trustworthy, and educational coverage of the tropics and hurricanes.
+  <p>WxManBran.com was founded by Meteorologist Brandan Keen to provide reliable, trustworthy, and educational coverage of the tropics and hurricanes.
 The goal is simple: help people from every community stay informed while learning the key factors that shape each forecast and its potential impacts.</p>
 </div>

 <section>